Fertility diagnosis left NI man 'broken and grieving'

 "Lifestyle is also recognised as being a big contributing factor to suboptimum sperm analysis.

-"For example being overweight, having a poor diet, smoking and alcohol consumption".
+"For example, being overweight, having a poor diet, smoking and alcohol consumption."

 Treatments for men have come a long way in the last 25 years.